Creating battle passes

 And the list with battle pass challenges:

 If you have already created personal challenges, you can copy challenges to the battle pass system.
-In the Personal Challenges section mark the checkbox of challenges that you want to copy to the battle pass system and click on the Copy to Battle Pass button.
+In the Personal Challenges section mark the checkbox of challenges that you want to copy to the battle pass system and click on the Copy selected to Battle Pass button, or click individual Promote to Battle Pass challenge.

 More info on challenges can be found in the previous guide.